 - Innovations in school intervention programs

 - Multi-dimensionality factors associated with fluency disorders

-- Multicultural and multilingual variables and intervention goals and practices
+- Multicultural and multilingual variables that influence assessment, diagnosis and treatment practices

 - Educating and training researchers and clinicians

 - Promoting clinical certification standards related to professional training

 - Discussing pathway for specialty certification in fluency

 - Supporting and encouraging the development of new instrumentation in assessment and intervention

 - Promoting the publication of a broad range of information needed by professionals in a variety of work settings (school clinicians, laboratory researchers, university professors, etc.)

 - Supporting self-help and consumer groups